 Faculty and students should be familiar with the policy on Academic Integrity.
 This policy shall be enforced in each course.
 If a faculty member has reason to believe that a student has violated the integrity code, he or she will confront the action in a timely manner, following this procedure.
-If someone other than a faculty member suspects a violation of the Academic Integrity Policy, he or she contacts the Dean for Academic Affairs and completes the Documentation of Concern form.
-The Dean for Academic

-Affairs will then involve any faculty member(s) who might be affected.
-The Documentation of Concern form is posted on the Faculty tab of my.mtmary.edu and also available from the Dean for Academic Affairs' office.
+If someone other than a faculty member suspects a violation of the Academic Integrity Policy, he or she contacts the School Dean of the school in which that class is offered and completes the Documentation of Concern form.
+The School Dean will then involve any faculty member(s) who might be affected.
+The Documentation of Concern form is posted on the Faculty tab of my.mtmary.edu.

 - 1. The faculty member shall whenever possible meet with the student to present and discuss the allegation. - 2.
 The faculty member shall determine whether the student has violated a principle of academic integrity and, if this is the case, shall impose a disciplinary action. - 3.
-Disciplinary action, depending on the seriousness of the offense, could include one or more of the following - Issuing a warning; - Requiring the student to re-do the assignment; - Lowering the grade for the work turned in; - Giving a zero/no credit for the assignment/project; - Failing the student for the course. - 4.
-A faculty member who imposes any of the above penalties (or a variation befitting the infringement) shall also submit a "Documentation of Concern" form to the Dean for Academic Affairs.

-- 5. The faculty member shall inform the student that an academic misconduct file will be created in the office of the Dean for Academic Affairs until the student's graduation, at which time the file will be destroyed - 6.
-If the "Documentation of Concern" form submitted is not the first to be filed, then the Dean for Academic Affairs, not the faculty member, shall determine the disciplinary action, which may include any of the above, or suspension or dismissal from the University. - 7.
-If the "Documentation of Concern" form submitted has been found to have merit then the student's adviser(s) will be informed of the concerns presented and the actions taken. - 8.
-Any appeal regarding a disciplinary action shall be made in writing to the Vice President for Academic and Student Affairs (VPASA) within 15 school days of the decision.
+Disciplinary action, depending on the seriousness of the offense, could include one or more of the following: - Issuing a warning; - Requiring the student to re-do the assignment; - Lowering the grade for the work turned in giving a zero/no credit for the assignment/project; - Failing the student for the course. - 4.
+A faculty member who imposes any of the above penalties (or a variation befitting the infringement) shall also submit a "Documentation of Concern" form to the School Dean. - 5.
+The faculty member shall inform the student that an academic misconduct file will be created and maintained until the student's graduation, at which time the file will be destroyed. - 6.
+If the "Documentation of Concern" form submitted is not the first to be filed, then the School Dean, not the faculty member, shall determine the disciplinary action, which may include any of the above, or suspension or dismissal from the University. - 7.
+If the "Documentation of Concern" form submitted has been found to have merit, then the student's advisor(s) will be informed of the concerns presented and the actions taken. - 8.
+Any appeal regarding a disciplinary action shall be made in writing to the Vice President for Academic Affairs (VPAA) within 15 school days of the decision.
 The student or faculty member must also submit all supporting documentation that had been considered at the previous stages.
-The VPASA shall appoint a panel consisting of at least two faculty members from outside the involved program and one faculty member from the involved program.
+The VPAA shall appoint a panel consisting of at least two faculty members from outside the involved program and one faculty member from the involved program.
 The panel shall conduct a hearing in which the student and faculty member present information.
 This hearing shall occur within 15 school days of receiving the appeal.
-This panel shall review evidence and make a recommendation to the VPASA, who shall make a decision and notify the student and all others involved.
-The decision of the VPASA is final.
+This panel shall review evidence and make a recommendation to the VPAA, who shall make a decision and notify the student and all others involved.
+The decision of the VPAA is final.